v2.0 · Stable

 Intro Overview

-Every SLIM file is divided into three strictly ordered zones:
+Every SLIM file is divided into two strictly ordered zones:

 ZoneContentWho reads it?